L&L Hawaiian Barbecue

-L&L Hawaiian Barbecue, known also as L&L Drive-Inn or colloquially as L&L, is a Hawaii-themed franchise restaurant chain based in Honolulu, Hawaii, centered on the plate lunch.
+L&L Hawaiian Barbecue, known also as L&L Drive-Inn or colloquially as L&L, is the only Hawaii-origin, Hawaii-themed franchise restaurant franchise from Honolulu, Hawaii, centered on the plate lunch.

-Johnson Kam and Eddie Flores Jr. purchased the original L&L Drive-Inn in 1976, later starting their expansion into Mainland markets in 1999.
-There are now more than 200 locations across the United States, including locations in Alaska, Arizona, Colorado, California, Hawaii, Nevada, New York, North Carolina, Oregon, Texas, Florida, Utah, Washington, Virginia, and Guam.
-Internationally, the company also has locations in New Zealand, Japan, the Philippines, Malaysia, and Indonesia.
+Eddie Flores Jr. and Johnson Kam purchased the original L&L Drive-Inn in 1976, later starting their expansion and introducing Hawaiian Plate Lunch, Spam Musubi, Loco Moco, Katsu Chicken and Korean Beef Short Ribs - Kalbi to Mainland markets in 1999.
+There are now more than 200 locations across the United States, including locations in Alaska, Arizona, Colorado, California, Hawaii, Nevada, New York City, North Carolina, Oregon, Texas, Florida, Utah, Washington, Georgia, South Carolina, and Virginia.
+Internationally, the company also has locations in Japan.

 History

-In 1976, Eddie Flores bought a small building that formerly housed a retail outlet for L&L Dairy, or Lee & Lee Dairy, at 1711 Liliha St., Oahu, Hawaii.
+In 1976, Eddie Flores Jr. bought L&L Drive-Inn at 1711 Liliha St., Oahu, Hawaii for his mother, Margaret Flores.
 He kept the name L&L, even while there was no relation to the current business, and remodeled the building as a small walk-up restaurant for his mother to operate.
+Johnson Kam joined Margaret as a partner.
+In 1977, Margaret sold all her shares to Johnson.

-After this single building business became a local success, Johnson Kam joined Flores in the expansion of the business to other locations in Hawaii.
-To help with the expansion, Flores and Kam began franchising the restaurant in Hawaii in 1988, and by 1997, there were 30 locations throughout the state.
+After this single restaurant became a success, it expanded into multiple locations across the island, Eddie Flores returned as a partner with Kam and helped him with the franchising of L&L in Hawaii in 1988.
+By 1997, there were 30 locations throughout the state.

-Mainland Expansion
+Mainland expansion

 Western United States

-In early June 1999, Flores noticed that a former employee was doing fairly well selling Hawaiian-style plate lunches in the San Francisco Bay Area, despite the fact the restaurant was not in an ideal location.
-Since he realized that it was possible to sell this cuisine in California, Flores obtained a location in October of the same year inside the Puente Hills Mall in the City of Industry, California to open the first mainland L&L location.
+In early June 1999 Kam and Flores noticed that a former employee was doing fairly well selling Hawaiian-style plate lunches in the San Francisco Bay Area, in spite of their restaurant's less than ideal location.
+Since he realized that it was possible to sell this cuisine in California, Kam and Flores obtained a location in October of the same year inside the Puente Hills Mall in the City of Industry, California to open the first mainland L&L location.
 Due to differing expectations of the types of food usually served at drive-ins, Flores decided to change the name on the mainland to L&L Hawaiian Barbecue to strengthen the chain's association to Hawaiian cuisine.

 There were 49 L&L locations in Hawaii when the first California L&L location opened in October 1999.
 After opening at the Puente Hills Mall, the chain opened other locations throughout Los Angeles County.
 In September 2000, L&L opened its first location in Orange County.

 The first L&L in the Western United States outside of California was opened in Hillsboro, Oregon in August 2001.
 Soon after, a location opened in July 2002 in Henderson, Nevada 2002.
-A number of other locations started opening up, including Lynnwood, Washington in March 2003, Mesa, Arizona in June 2004, Provo, Utah in August 2004, Aurora, Colorado in August 2004., and Anchorage, Alaska in November 2009.
+A number of other locations started opening up, including Lynnwood, Washington in March 2003, Mesa, Arizona in June 2004, Provo, Utah in August 2004, Aurora, Colorado in August 2004, and Anchorage, Alaska in November 2009.